The No Asshole Rule: Case studies

 Companies who are listed as having appropriate recruitment policies include Barclays Capital, Google, JetBlue, Men's Wearhouse, and IDEO.
-IDEO offers jobs to candidates who have interned with the company before and have “demonstrated under real working conditions that they aren’t assholes.”
+IDEO offers jobs to candidates who have interned with the company before and have "demonstrated under real working conditions that they aren’t assholes".
 They advise candidates they have not previously worked with to have strong recommendations and to have taught in university classrooms.
-Every candidate at IDEO is also interviewed “by people who will be above, below, and alongside them, status-wise.”
-This method ensures if one high up manager is an asshole he will not be able to hire more jerks.
+Every candidate at IDEO is also interviewed "by people who will be above, below, and alongside them, status-wise".
+This method ensures if one high up manager is an asshole that manager will not be able to hire more jerks.

 Sutton also stresses companies should mean what they say.
 While many companies have written versions of the no asshole rule, few entirely abide by them.
-A group of Sutton's students did a case study on a security company who said they value “respect for the individual, teamwork, and integrity.”
+A group of Sutton's students did a case study on a security company who said they value "respect for the individual, teamwork, and integrity".
 The study revealed in actuality the company was disrespectful to young analysts and treated them with mistrust.
-These analysts were top students from prestigious universities and were working at the company for a few years until they returned to school get their MBAs.
+These analysts were top students from prestigious universities and were working at the company for a few years until they returned to school to get their MBAs.
 As a result of treating these employees poorly, the company had a low rate of return and had a hard time recruiting employees back when they finished school.

-Sutton discusses how to enforce the no asshole rule and gives the Men's Wearhouse and a Fortune 500 company as examples of businesses who have done this successfully.
+Sutton discusses how to enforce the no asshole rule and gives the Men's Wearhouse and a Fortune 500 company as examples of businesses that have done this successfully.
 The Men's Warehouse fired a selfish and difficult employee even though he was one of the company's most successful salespeople, and as a result, the total sale volume in the store increased.
-A CEO at a fortune 500 company evaluated employees and fired people on his ‘hit list’ over a period of two years.
-The firm benefited from firing these assholes as they have risen from the “middle of the pack” to one of the top firms in the industry.
+A CEO at a fortune 500 company evaluated employees and fired people on his 'hit list' over a period of two years.
+The firm benefited from firing these assholes as they have risen from the "middle of the pack" to one of the top firms in the industry.
 A special chapter is also dedicated to "the virtues of assholes", in which Steve Jobs is discussed as a prime example.